ibivibiv/lm-finetuning/Markdown/Experiments/Eval/comparing-context-len.md

 -   ppl almost equal to that of larger models can be achieved by just increasing the context len at test time
 -   makes it hard to differentiate between models of different sizes
--   _check if this stays for larger models_

 ### Hyperparameters